tomasvotava/stagescript/vscode/stagescript-language-support/README.md

-# screenplay-language-support README
+# stagescript-language-support README

-This is the README for your extension "screenplay-language-support".
+This is the README for your extension "stagescript-language-support".
 After writing up a brief description, we recommend including the following sections.

 ## Features